nualagr/dargan-health-foods/README.md

 Desktop Footer

-The desktop footer is identical to the mobile footer in that it consists of three sections, 'Find Us', 'Opening Hours' and 'Quick Links', displayed horizontally in a row rather than in an accordion, with the same links and functionality outlined above.
+The desktop footer is identical to the mobile footer in that it consists of the three sections, 'Find Us', 'Opening Hours' and 'Quick Links', displayed horizontally in a row rather than in accordions, with the same links and functionality outlined above.

 <br>